-- 2.1 Of graduates who seek employment, 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - 2.2 Over a 5-year period, 80% of employers will rate program graduates at "satisfactory" or above. - 2.3 Over a 5-year period, 80% of program graduates will rate their preparation for entry-level employment at "satisfactory" or above.
+- 2.1 Of graduates who seek employment, at least 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - 2.2 At least 80% of employers will rate program graduates at "satisfactory" or above. - 2.3 At least 80% of program graduates will rate their preparation for entry-level employment at "satisfactory" or above.